davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 ## CS 161 - Intro to Computer Science

-### Lab: Diamonds (Abstraction and Modularity)
+### Lab: Diamonds (Abstraction)
 David is a Rihanna super fan.
-One day, while jamming to his favorite tune ``Diamonds,'' he realized diamonds aren't even a part of the _shapes_ toolkit he gives to his CS 161 students.
-A travesty!
+While jamming to his favorite tune ``Diamonds,'' he realized diamonds aren't  a part of the _shapes_ toolkit he gives to his CS 161 students.
 He wants you to fix that in this lab.

-You'll create a Diamond class, but instead of creating diamonds from scratch (and saving ourselves from copying and pasting other shape classes), we'll make a keen observation that a diamond can be constructed using two triangles -- only that one of the triangles first needs to be flipped upside down and placed right below the other, as shown below.
+Instead of creating diamonds from scratch (and saving ourselves from copying and pasting other shape classes), we'll make a keen observation that a diamond can be constructed using two triangles -- only that one of the triangles needs to be flipped upside down and placed right below the other, as shown below.
 Given that we already have a `Triangle` class in our toolkit, it will vastly simplify our work in constructing `Diamond`s.

   <img src="figures/lab6_diamond.png" width="100px" />